 It’s hard to know what you’re missing out on if your only experience with surfing is on a finless board.
 However, some surfers claim the difference is like night and day.

 Keep in mind, surfboard fins are beneficial, but they are NOT essential.
 Some surfers enjoy the odd session without fins to experience the sliding feeling again.
-Sometimes you should force yourself to feel some hardships so that you can treasure what you have, or something like that.
+Sometimes you should force yourself to feel some hardships so that you can better appreciate the luxuries you now have, or something like that.